mnnxp/cadbaselibrary-blender/README.md

 When the _Authorization on CADBase platform_ window opens, you need to set a **username** and **password** in order to access CADBase.
 After entering these data to receive the token and pressing the **OK** button.
 Please wait until you receive the token.

-#### Upload settings
+#### Data synchronization

-The **Upload settings** section allows you to set parameters to improve workbench operation in the absence of Blake3 and in case of necessity of forced updating of files on CADBase storage.
+The **Data synchronization** section allows you to set parameters to improve the workbench’s performance, enable or disable file verification by hash, and forced file updates to the CADBase storage.

 If you set **Forcibly update files** to True, the **Skip calculate hash** value will be ignored.
 The hash will not be calculated, as it is unnecessary.

 The parameters affect only the uploading of data to the server.
-When downloading data, existing files will not be overwritten regardless of the settings.
+When uploading data, existing files will not be overwritten regardless of the settings.

+When **Auto pull data** is enabled, data will be automatically retrieve (download) from a remote source if the opened folder is empty.
+If the folder already contains files, this option will not trigger.

 <div align="center"><img src="./Resources/preferences.webp" alt="CADBase Library add-on and its settings in the Blender Add-ons" width="60%"></div>